 Financial education for girls

 In alignment with Credit Suisse’s core business and Financial Inclusion Initiative, the Financial Education for Girls programme aims to ensure that:

 - over 100,000 girls receive financial education through life skills programmes

 - girls have increased self-confidence and agency over their future choices

 - the agenda for educating girls is supported more strongly by families, communities and authorities at the local and national level.

-Watch this video to hear from Mariana, 14, who tells us about her experience of our programme in Brazil.
+Watch this video to hear from Juan, 14, who tells us about her experience of our programme in China.